 Interested in collaborating with us?
 Email Executive Director Quanice Floyd at firstname.lastname@example.org

-The Blueprint Coalition is a large group of education advocates working together to ensure that House Bill 1300/Senate Bill 1000 (colloquially known as The Blueprint or Kirwan) passes and is fully funded.
-This piece of legislation is a once in a generation opportunity to transform Maryland’s public education system to make it better serve our students, teachers, and communities.
-To learn more about the Blueprint Bill/Kirwan check out the AEMS informational one-pager, visit our Advocacy Initiatives, and read some of AEMS’s past testimony here.
+The Blueprint Coalition is a large group of education advocates that worked together to ensure that House Bill 1300/Senate Bill 1000 (colloquially known as The Blueprint or Kirwan) passed and was fully funded.
+This piece of legislation was a once-in-a-generation opportunity to transform Maryland’s public education system to make it better serve our students, teachers, and communities.
+To learn more about the Blueprint Bill/Kirwan check out the AEMS informational one-pager, visit our Advocacy Initiatives page, and read some of AEMS’s past testimony here.